AlexaTesla/telegrammBots/README.md

 4. "TGnews" - the name LeksaNews_bot

 Run the code in the console and then open a dialog with the bot without closing the console.
+Press start and send any number.
+In the reply message you will receive the news corresponding to the specified number for today's date.